The Generation competition is on pause until further notice.

 2. Financial conditions for Selected Composers

-(2) Per Diem and accommodation for the workshop and the tour is provided by ECM+.
+(2) Per Diem and accommodation for the workshop in Montreal and the Canadian tour are provided by ECM+.

 3. How to apply